There are two main shopping malls in Dhaka. They are good for buying certain things but there’s a better niche market for almost every category.

 - Jamuna Future Park — this is located in Bashundhara, near the upscale neighborhood of Baridhara.
 Jamuna Future Park is the newer shopping mall and much bigger in comparison to the Bashundhara City Shopping Complex.
 The stores available are similar to Bashundhara City Shopping Complex, but they have more premium restaurants and cafes, movie theaters and gyms.
 It’s an entertainment destination more than a shopping destination.

 If you’re looking to buy electronics, the best place is Elephant Road.
 There are countless shopping malls along the road.
 Elephant Road is particularly famous for their repair services and their used electronics at very low prices — which they provide with a service warranty.
 They also sell brand new electronics.
+If you need gadgets and accessories, visit GadgetMama for online delivery.

 When shopping in Bangladesh, it’s important to research the market price of products.
 Research the international price and ask a few stores for the pricing of the same product.
 Tell them how much you are willing to pay and ask them what their final selling price is, i.e. haggle.